 - Octavius is the biological father of Jesus according to historians.
 But Octavius was not only a Roman general, but he was also later known as Augustus, the Roman emperor.
 He fathered John the Baptist and Jesus via Elizabeth and Mary.

 A book by a Catholic nun, entitled “Mary Magdalene,” made the case quite clear.
 Jesus was a man like all other men; he had a father and a mother.
 Jesus called himself the Son of God.
 And one of the earlier Popes removed this truth from the Holy Scriptures as well as King James l of England.

 - Jesus’ father was a Roman knight.
-His name, Creolus.
+His name, is Creolus.
 He was gone on soldier duty when the child was to be born and Mary’s mother was terrified.

 - John the Baptist and Jesus were more than cousins – they were half-brothers, that is, they had the same biological father.

-- Saint Joachim’s, father of The Virgin Mary, might have landed in a particular site of her body and been met by her ovum at the proper age, been Blessed by The Holy Spirit that conceived Baby Jesus with Life: He was Son of God and Son of Man, Descendant of David.
+- Saint Joachim, the father of The Virgin Mary, might have landed in a particular site of her body and been met by her ovum at the proper age, been Blessed by The Holy Spirit that conceived Baby Jesus with Life: He was the Son of God and Son of Man, Descendant of David.
 See attached screenshot, we do not fabricate such mad blasphemous views and attribute it to Christians.

-The following section is a quote from Catholic.com which in fact show how Catholics questioning whether they Should Call Joseph the Father of Jesus or not, which is a farce, without direct instructions some guys in the Catholic church in Rome who claim to be infallible making those decisions which Jesus himself knew nothing about or instructed them to do so.
+The following section is a quote from Catholic.com which in fact show how Catholics questioning whether they Should Call Joseph the Father of Jesus or not, which is a farce, without direct instructions some guys in the Catholic church in Rome who claims to be infallible making those decisions which Jesus himself knew nothing about or instructed them to do so.